 ISA, SIPP & Direct Investment

 Impax Environmental Markets

-Launched in 2017 this fund is an ETF which offers investors access to the green bond market.
-As at June 2020 the fund had hit more than EUR300 million in assets under management, making it the world’s biggest green bond ETFs in terms of AUM.
+Launched in 2017, this fund is an ETF which offers investors access to the green bond market.
+As of December 2022, the fund had more than EUR587 million in assets under management, making it one of the world’s most significant green bond ETFs in terms of AUM.

 The shift to a low-carbon economy involves investing in ecofriendly assets and projects.
 Getting public and private investors to buy ‘green bonds’ is an important way of raising the necessary capital.

-The Lyxor Green Bond ETF has been awarded the Greenfin label, created by the French Ministry of Ecological Transition and Solidarity in late 2015 to certify a funds’ green credentials.
-Lyxor are committed to fighting climate change, which was been recently backed up by the launch of the first equity ETF Climate ecosystem designed to meet European Commission standards and reflect the ambitions of the 2015 Paris Agreement.
-Overall, Lyxor ETF now manages assets of over EUR2 billion in its ESG range.
+The Lyxor Green Bond ETF has been awarded the Greenfin label, created by the French Ministry of Ecological Transition and Solidarity in late 2015 to certify a fund’s green credentials.
+Lyxor is committed to fighting climate change, recently backed up by the launch of the first equity ETF Climate ecosystem designed to meet European Commission standards and reflect the ambitions of the 2015 Paris Agreement.

-Investing ethically often means that a fund manager will proactively avoid certain companies or industry sectors.
+Investing ethically often means a fund manager proactively avoids certain companies or industry sectors.

-This fund which was launched in 2017 adopts similar investment principles to the better-known Fundsmith Equity fund but excludes specific companies and sectors from its investment universe.
+This fund, launched in 2017, adopts similar investment principles to the better-known Fundsmith Equity fund but excludes specific companies and sectors from its investment universe.

 Fundsmith is focused on delivering superior investment performance at a reasonable cost.
 It was established to be different from its peers so as to achieve a different result in line with Sir John Templeton’s axiom that “If you want to have a better performance than the crowd, you must do things differently from the crowd.”

 In its short history, the fund has outperformed the average return of funds in the Investment Association’s Global sector.